Louisiana boy’s death being investigated as a homicide, sheriff’s office says

 Quawan’s disappearance and his body’s discovery spanned separate parishes: His parents reported him missing to the Baldwin Police Dept. on Oct.
 30. The Iberia Parish Sheriff’s Office said it became part of the investigation on Nov.
 3 when his family notified them that Quawan might be in their jurisdiction.

-A preliminary autopsy report from the Iberia Parish coroner listed the cause of death as “likely drowning” and indicated Quawan was found with muddy water in his airways and hyperinflated lungs.
+A preliminary autopsy report from the Iberia Parish coroner listed the cause of death as “likely drowning” and indicated that Quawan was found with muddy water in his airways and hyperinflated lungs.
 The preliminary report indicated he did not have injuries before his death and that the disfiguration of his face was probably caused by “aquatic animals” while he was in the water, it read.

 The nature of his disappearance and injuries to his face prompted several family members to suspect foul play; on Wednesday, Quawan’s cousin Celina Charles told The Washington Post she found the drowning explanation “bogus.”